markiewb/docker-elk-accesslog/README.md

-# Post-mortem log file analysis with Docker ELK stack
+# Post-mortem access log file analysis with Docker ELK stack

-The aim of this project is to use the ELK stack to do provide you tooling for analysing the log files in an offline-manner.
+The aim of this project is to use the ELK stack to do provide you tooling for analysing the **access logs** in an offline-manner.

 ## Use-case